sbischoff-ai/pygase/docs/api/pygase.connection.md

 ClientConnection(self, remote_address, event_handler)
 ```

-Subclass of **Connection** that describes the client side of a Pygase connection.
+Subclass of **Connection** that describes the client side of a PyGaSe connection.

 #### Attributes
  - **game_state_context** *LockedRessource*: provides thread-safe access to a *GameState* object